MontanaConservationDistricts/conservation-district-map/README.md

 npx eleventy
 ```

-push (may need to resolve conflict with --force or with "git pull origin master")
+commit and push (may need to resolve conflict with --force or with "git pull origin master")
 ```
-git push origin master
+git add -A && git commit -m "Your Message" git push origin master
 ```